-Do employees receive Annual Holiday Loading
+Do employees receive Annual Leave Loading?

-Employee will be paid a loading of 17.5 per cent loading on Annual Leave entitlements.
+Employee will be paid a loading of seventeen and one half (171⁄2) per cent loading on Annual Leave entitlements.

 If an employees service is terminated by the organisation the employee will be entitled to Loading on all Annual Leave entitlements paid on termination.